When you’re just starting out with Linux, it’s easy to get overwhelmed.

-You might also have noticed that these Linux operating systems offer different variants but they look similar.
-I mean look at Fedora’s default GNOME version and Debian’s GNOME version.
+You might also have noticed that these Linux operating systems offer different variants, but they look similar.
+I mean, look at Fedora’s default GNOME version and Debian’s GNOME version.
 They do look the same, don’t they?

 Based on the exterior, you can classify the cars into categories: sedan, SUV, hatchback, station wagon, convertible, minivan, van, compact car, 4×4, etc.

 But each ‘type of car’ is not exclusive to a single automobile company.
-Ford offers SUVs, compact cars, vans. etc., and so do other companies like General Motors or Toyota.
+Ford offers SUVs, compact cars, and vans. etc., and so do other companies like General Motors or Toyota.

 Similarly, distributions (Linux OSes) like Fedora, Ubuntu, Debian, Manjaro, etc., also offer different variants in the form of GNOME, KDE, Cinnamon, MATE and other desktop environments.